Parque de la Bombilla

-El Parque de la Bombilla is a public park located in the neighborhood of San Ángel, Álvaro Obregón district, south of Mexico City.
-The park and the monument memorialize revolutionary general and former president of the republic (1920-1924) and in 1928 president-elect, Álvaro Obregón, who was assassinated in 1928 while dining at the restaurant "La Bombilla", now the site of the monument.
-The monument complex opened on July 17, 1935, the seventh anniversary of the assassination by José de León Toral, a Roman Catholic opposed to the government's anti-Catholic policies.
+Parque de la Bombilla is a public park and historic site located in the neighborhood of San Ángel, Álvaro Obregón district, south of Mexico City.
+The park and the monument memorialize revolutionary general Álvaro Obregón, who served as president of Mexico from 1920 to 1924 and was president-elect in 1928 when he was assassinated by José de León Toral, a Roman Catholic opposed to the government's anti-Catholic policies, while dining at the restaurant "La Bombilla", now the site of the monument.
+The monument complex opened on July 17, 1935, on the seventh anniversary of the assassination.

 History

-On the morning of July 17, 1928, Obregón was invited out to lunch by the deputies of the State of Guanajuato in the restaurant "La Bombilla".
-The assassin Toral rushed to the scene after several days of surveilling Obregón, and posed as a cartoonist.
-He drew a picture of several deputies, and Obregón, who was also portrayed.
-Toral drew his pistol and fired six shots at Alvaro Obregón, who died at the scene.
-The murderer was quickly arrested and some policemen tried to kill him, but a deputy, Ricardo Topete, saved him arguing the importance of solving the crime.
+On the morning of July 17, 1928, Obregón was invited out to lunch by the deputies of the State of Guanajuato at the restaurant La Bombilla.
+The assassin, José de León Toral, rushed to the scene after several days of surveilling Obregón and posed as a cartoonist.
+He drew a picture of several deputies and Obregón.
+Toral then drew his pistol and fired six shots at Obregón, who died at the scene.
+The murderer was quickly arrested and some policemen tried to kill him, but a deputy, Ricardo Topete, protected Toral, arguing the importance of solving the crime.
+Toral was later convicted of Obregón's murder and executed by firing squad.

 In 1933 the site was expropriated by the government for a monument.
 A competition for the commission was held in 1934.
 The project was designed by architect Enrique Aragón Echegaray.
-The interior of the building includes an octagonal plan and, on the lower level, included a jar with Obregón's arm that he had lost in battle preserved in formaldehyde.
+The interior of the building includes an octagonal plan and, on the lower level, included a jar with Obregón's arm (which he had lost in battle) preserved in formaldehyde.

-Construction of the park began in June 1934 during the presidency of General Abelardo L. Rodríguez and opened on the anniversary of the assassination, on July 17, 1935.
+Construction of the park began in June 1934 during the presidency of General Abelardo L. Rodríguez and opened on the seventh anniversary of the assassination on July 17, 1935.

 Features

-The main element of La Bombilla Park is the monument to Obregón which is at the main entrance starting north, going south.
-Its location and dimensions of the structure allows a clear visibility and its size emphasizes Álvaro Obregon's importance.
+The main element of La Bombilla Park is the monument to Obregón which is at the main entrance starting north and going south.
+Its location and the dimensions of the structure allow clear visibility and its size emphasizes Álvaro Obregón's importance.
 The monument occupies a large plaza.